nerometa/nerometa/README.md

   <em>Hey, look!
 That's me!</em>
 </p>

-I go by the name of `nerometa` in the 'netland, formally `Worawut Werawan` in the mainland.
+I go by the name of `nerometa` in the 'netland, formally `Worawut Weerawan` in the mainland.
 I was a software developer trainee at [RV Connex](https://www.rvconnex.com/) for 2 years.
-'Why 2 years?
-Why train for so long?' you might asked.
-It's the [Dual Vocational Training](https://www.thai-german-cooperation.info/en_US/history_education_6/) program offered by my college where you earned trade/vocational certificate and received on-the-job training.
+'Why 2 years?' you might asked.
+It's the [Dual Vocational Training](https://www.thai-german-cooperation.info/en_US/history_education_6/) program offered by my college where you earned trade diploma/vocational certificate and received on-the-job training.
 How cool is that!
 I found my little passion in front-end development through this.

 I got my Diploma this year and currently I'm pursuing my Bachelor's Degree in Computer Engineering on the weekends.
 Let's connect! or explore my thoughts at [https://blog.nerometa.dev/](https://blog.nerometa.dev/)